 Change Your UMICH password

-- If you suspect your U-M account has been compromised or stolen:
+- If you suspect your U-M account has been compromised:

 - Reset your account recovery information in UMICH Account Management so you can reset your password yourself if you forget it.

-- If you suspect a personal account has been compromised, change the password for that account.
+- If you suspect a personal account has been compromised: Change the password for that account.
 Choose a strong password and make it unique to that account.
 Do not use the same password for multiple accounts; that puts all your accounts at risk if one is compromised.
 Use the same guidance for U-M passwords, but do not ever use the same password for your UMICH account as any other account.

 - UM-Ann Arbor: Report a suspected compromised U-M account immediately to the ITS Service Center.